-Many of these programs depend on volunteers, and giving a few hours of your time helps ensure your neighbors can recycle their trees rather than send them to the landfill.
+Many of these programs depend on volunteers.
+By giving a few hours of your time, you help ensure that your neighbors can recycle their trees rather than send them to the landfill.

-Use Earth911’s recycling directory to find your local treecycling program, and check out its website to see if volunteers are needed.
+Use Earth911’s recycling directory to find your local treecycling program, and check out its website to see if the program needs volunteers.
 A bit of time spent mulching trees isn’t bad for burning off all those holiday calories either.

 It may seem simple, but the planet and your community will be far better off as a result.

 If you’re stumped on what to give to a friend or family member this season, think outside the box and choose a non-material gift such as a charitable donation.

 Provide clean water to a family in need through The Water Project, or donate livestock and seeds with Heifer International.
 Kiva now offers Kiva Cards, which are like gift cards that allow recipients to choose from a library of micro-financing projects around the world.